About Digital Communities Wales

-The Good Things Foundation manages a network of UK Online Centres where people can use a computer and get support to develop basic digital skills.
+The Good Things Foundation manages a network of Digital Inclusion Hubs (formerly known as UK Online Centres) where people can use a computer and get support to develop basic digital skills.
+Click here to view the services available at a Hub near you.
 It also publishes digital learning resources on the Learn My Way platform and leads on the national UK campaign, Get Online Week.

 Swansea University is our research partner, disseminating our learning and stimulating debate around policy in this area.
 We work specifically with the University’s school of Management and its Morgan Academy to enlist the support and expertise of leading thinkers and experts in the field – in particular Professor Tom Crick MBE and Professor Hamish Laing.

 - Work intensively with targeted organisations to co-produce approaches that engage directly with people requiring basic digital skills support.

 - Build and strengthen strategic relationships as a route to embedding digital inclusion activity across Wales.